K12OCX/k12ocx-specs/docs/inpage/course.md

 The table below selectively lists those properties that are most relevant to OCX.

+!!!
+Note
-__Note:__ Descriptions of some properties have been tweaked to make them more appropriate for describing courses.
+    Descriptions of some properties have been tweaked to make them more appropriate for describing courses.

 | Property     | Expected Type     | Description                                         |
 | ------------ | -------- | --------------------------------------------------- |